 [ ESO ]

 VIMOS SCIENCE data have been processed by the pipeline with the best available calibration data.
-Please note that ESO does not assume any responsibility in respect to the usefulness of the reduced data.
+Please note that ESO does not assume any responsibility with respect to the usefulness of reduced data.
 The adopted reduction strategy may not be suitable for the scientific purpose of the observations.

 DPR TECH = IMAGE or IMAGE,PRE (for pre-imaging)

-reduced image of NGC5128 in quadrant 3 taken with filter B in stare mode.
-Vignetting regions at borders are visible
+[imgsci.gif 11K] reduced image of NGC5128 in quadrant 3 taken with filter B in stare mode.
+Vignetted regions at borders are visible

-The pipeline recipe vmImObs does bias subtraction with overscan removal, flat-fielding and cosmic rays removal.
-Images taken in the UBVRI filters are also photometrically calibrated.
-Presently, the combination of images taken in jitter mode is not pipeline supported.
-The photometric calibration consists of writing in the header of the reduced image the zeropoint keyword (in ADU/sec): "HIERARCH ESO PRO MAG ZERO", with its RMS: "HIERARCH ESO PRO MAGZERO RMS".
+The pipeline recipes vmimobsstare and vmimobsjitter do bias subtraction with overscan removal, flat-fielding and removal of cosmic raysl.
+Images taken in UBVRI filters are also photometrically calibrated.
+Combination of images taken in jittered mode is pipeline-supported but not applied for data reduction that is used for producing data packages.
+Photometric calibration consists of writing in the header of the reduced image the zeropoint keyword (in ADU/sec): "HIERARCH ESO PRO MAG ZERO", with its RMS: "HIERARCH ESO PRO MAGZERO RMS".
 The zeropoints are in general obtained every night, but when the night determination is not available the closest in time zeropoint is used.
 For the zeropoints determination see the zeropoint page .
 The pipeline recipe also converts the header keywords "HIERARCH ESO PRO SKY CCD" containing the sky to CCD transformation into the "WCS" (World-Coordinate-System) format readable by the "Mask-preparation Software" and by Skycat.
 (The converted keywords are called "COi_j").
 The pipeline recipe also computes qc parameters (see below) and writes them in the reduced image header.

-This recipe is only used for the quick-delivering data, and for this purpose standard (not the latest) master calibrations are used.
+The recipe vmimpreimaging is only used for quick-delivery data, and for this purpose standard (not the latest) master calibrations are used.
 Pre-imaging is taken in stare mode only.
-The pipeline recipe vmImPreImaging does bias subtraction with overscan removal, flat-fileding and converts the header keywords "HIERARCH ESO PRO SKY CCD" into the "COi_j" keywords readable by the "Mask-preparation Software".
+The pipeline recipe vmimpreimaging does bias subtraction with overscan removal, flat-fielding and converts the header keywords "HIERARCH ESO PRO SKY CCD" into the "COi_j" keywords readable by the "Mask-preparation Software".
 Photometric calibration is not performed and QC parameters are not computed.

 Products